GuideIT

-GuideIT is a privately held information technology services provider founded in 2013 by a group of former Perot Systems and Dell Services employees.
-Based in Plano, Texas, United States, GuideIT provides information technology services in the industries of health care, banking, insurance and others.
-The company’s offerings include IT services, technology consulting, health care solutions, and enterprise technology solutions.
+GuideIT is an American information technology services provider founded in 2013, by a group of former Perot Systems and Dell Services employees.
+Based in Plano, Texas, GuideIT provides information technology services in the industries of health care, banking, insurance and others.
 Health care accounts for about half of the company's revenue as of 2018, from services such as implementation of electronic health records systems.

-A CRN-recognized IT managed services provider, GuideIT employs more than 200 people as of December 2022.
-In addition to its headquarters in Plano, Texas, the company operates call centers and tech-support desks in Wichita Falls, Texas.